whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/14-virtual-production/14-04-virtual-production-assignment.md

 ### Requirements

 - Combine a minimum of 2 shots from the XR studio into a single video
+  - _You may use any of the clips from the Virtual Production shoot.
+You do not need to used clips from your environment._
 - Color Correct the video with Lumetri Color
 - Add sound / music / audio
 - Optional but, consider rendering video of the 3D Environment from Blender, Maya, or Unreal Engine to create wider establishing shots and scene transitions